 Chamberlain College of Nursing must also obtain approval from the requisite state authorization agencies/bodies, such as the Board of Higher Education and the Board of Nursing in each state where it plans to open and operate a campus and/or confer a pre-licensure nursing degree.

 Here are example listings of CCNE-accredited nursing degree programs and HLC-accredited institutions, including Chamberlain.

-If you have specific questions about Chamberlain’s accreditation, you may contact Dr. Ruth Waibel, senior director of accreditation and professional regulations, at firstname.lastname@example.org.
+If you have specific questions about Chamberlain’s accreditation, you may contact Dr. Tona Leiker, Director, Regulation and Accreditation, for pre-licensure nursing program questions, at firstname.lastname@example.org.
 If you have specific questions about Chamberlain’s accreditation, you may contact Dr. Trish Hughes, Director, Regulation and Accreditation, for post-licensure and graduate program questions, at email@example.com.
 For Chamberlain's most updated accreditation, visit chamberlain.edu/accreditation.